rzn0/repostn-t/README.md

     *   Video Files (analyzes first non-black, middle, and last frames - requires OpenCV)
 *   **Perceptual Hashing:** Uses image hashing (pHash via `ImageHash` and Pillow) to identify visually similar content, resilient to minor edits, format changes, and compression.
 *   **Mandatory Server Setup:** Requires an administrator to designate a specific channel for repost alerts using the `!setalertchannel` command before the bot actively handles reposts.
-*   **Dedicated Alert Channel:** Once configured, all repost alerts are sent to the designated channel, keeping others cleaner.
+*   **Dedicated Alert Channel:** Once configured, all repost alerts are sent as **embeds** to the designated channel, keeping other channels cleaner.
 *   **Channel Whitelisting:** Administrators can whitelist specific channels using the `!whitelist` command, preventing the bot from checking for reposts in those channels.
 Whitelisting is managed via the database.
 *   **Duplicate Handling (Post-Setup & Non-Whitelisted):**
-    *   Sends an alert message to the configured alert channel, mentioning the reposter and linking to the original post.
+    *   Sends an alert **embed** to the configured alert channel, mentioning the reposter, linking to the original post, showing similarity, and original post time.
     *   Deletes the repost message from its original channel (requires `Manage Messages` permission there).
 *   **Database:** Stores media hashes (`media_hashes`), alert channel configuration (`guild_config`), and channel whitelist status (`channel_whitelist`) using SQLite.
 *   **Configurable:** Settings like hash sensitivity, file size limits, command prefix, and logging level can be adjusted via an environment file (`.env`).